Walk This Way - The Pros and Cons of Cork

 The rainbow selection of colors, patterns, and styles that are found in cork products can be vast, but choice is the name of the game, keeping it as a leading pro in the “pro/con” lists.
 This color spectrum comes from both man-made and natural designs.
 Decorators will find high end patterns and dramatic colors, while others looking for a clean palette can find a simple selection that blends seamlessly with an existing décor.

 Now we would be remiss to you, our reader and customer, not to mention the few cons of cork, and I do mean few!
 Cork is naturally resistant to moisture, but if drinks or any liquid is spilled, you must pay close attention to cleaning it up in a timely manner to avoid the eventual absorption by the cork.
 Also, cork can be sensitive to light.
-The gorgeous coloring you selected may fade over time if it is installed in a room with full sunlight, though this is typically rare.
+The gorgeous coloring you selected for cork flooring panels may fade over time if it is installed in a room with full sunlight, though this is typically rare.
 There is also the cost to consider.
 While cork may be more expensive per square foot in the beginning with installation costs to consider as well, it will increase the value of your home over the long run.
 It’s naturally spongy nature can also be put to the test with heavy furniture and sharp objects.
 While cork is self-healing, we highly suggest that to increase the longevity of your cork flooring, that you use furniture pads to eliminate the possibility of permanent indentation.
-And, keep the knives away from the flooring as they may accidently gouge a piece upon impact.
+And, keep the knives away from the cork flooring as they may accidently gouge a piece upon impact.

 Each room should be considered when thinking of installing cork flooring tiles or cork wall tiles.
 Consider the natural lighting in the room, the furniture to be installed, and how the room will be used in general.
-Overall, we feel that the pros of cork installation in your home or office far outweigh the cons.
+Overall, we feel that the pros of cork flooring installation in your home or office far outweigh the cons.
 The increased value of the property, your own health and the health of our planet surpass anything bad you may find about the product.